Korean Beef

 Frickin' delicious, it is.

 Seriously.
-The first three bites Stuart ate of it he moaned through.
+The first three bites Stuart ate of it, he moaned through.
 I'm totally not even making that up.
-Twice he said "Wow, that's good..."
+Twice, he said, "Wow, that's good..."

-And for him that's sayin' something.
+And for him, that's sayin' something.

-As I was eating it, all I could think was, "Why I haven't I made this more?"
+As I was eating it, all I could think was, "Why haven't I made this more?"
 Like seriously, why haven't I made this over, and over, and over again?

 I should have.
 And I will.